Leigh’s Bees make a wide range of honeys, and availability varies according to the season. The jars are a full 1lb (454g).

 Heather Honey is gathered by Leigh’s Bees foraging the Duke of Rutland’s heather moors in the Peak District.
 Turning the moors purple in August, Heather produces a honey distinct in flavour and texture.

 Ivy Flower Honey is a bonus crop if autumn is mild, providing a final nectar flow for Leigh’s Bees before the onset of winter.
 We only harvest Ivy Honey if there is a surplus above and beyond the bees own consumption needs.
-The bees forage Ivy Flowers in the hedges and woodland around their home base at Narford, producing a very pale honey which sets hard soon after bottling.
+The bees forage Ivy Flowers in the hedges and woodland around their home base at Narford, producing a pale honey which sets hard soon after bottling.

 Ivy Flower Honeycomb is a wonderful way to experience the goodness of raw Ivy Honey.
 It sets on the comb resulting in a consistency and texture similar to hard fudge.
 Eat in ‘bits’ as an alternative to confectionery, slice on to toast or try with blue cheese.